 How do you know if you are effectively instilling a Christian worldview within the hearts and minds of your high school students?
-Summit’s biblical worldview test provides Christian school administrators the ability to identify the non-Christian beliefs and ideas influencing their school.
-The Christian worldview quiz is based on Summit’s 55+ years of innovative worldview training and extensive research.
+Summit’s biblical worldview test gives you the tool to identify the non-Christian beliefs and ideas influencing your school.
+This worldview quiz is based on Summit’s 55+ years of innovative worldview training and extensive research.

-Through this high school assessment, educators can identify the non-Christian ideas influencing the hearts and minds of their students.
+Through this high school assessment, educators can identify the non-Christian ideas influencing the hearts and minds of your students.
 The Worldview Checkup for Students gives educators a clear picture of what students in your school actually think.
 With a better understanding of what your students believe, you can guard against the non-Christian ideas infecting your school.
-The Christian worldview quiz is available in both free and paid versions.
+The Christian worldview quiz is available in both a long and short version at no cost.

 High School Bible Curriculum